AdmiralGT/botc-scripts/DEVELOPMENT.md

 ## Python environment

-This project uses `poetry` to manage python dependencies.
-Follow the [Poetry installation instructions](https://python-poetry.org/docs/#installation) to install poetry.
+This project uses [`uv`](https://docs.astral.sh/uv/) to manage python dependencies.
+Follow the [Installing uv](https://docs.astral.sh/uv/getting-started/installation/) guide to install uv.

-Note: Users have reported getting stuck in the install, running `export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring` may fix this.

-You can then install python environment using `poetry install`
+You can then install python environment using `uv sync`

 ### Creating the Config